exaloop/codon/docs/README.md

 # Frequently Asked Questions

-> *What is the goal of Codon?*
+> **What is the goal of Codon?**

 One of the main focuses of Codon is to bridge the gap between usability and performance.
 Codon aims to make writing high-performance software substantially easier, and to provide a common, unified framework for the development of such software across a range of domains.

+> **I want to use Codon, but I have a large Python codebase I don't want to port.**

+You can use Codon on a per-function basis via the `@codon` annotation, which can be used within Python codebases.
+This will compile only the annotated functions and automatically handle data conversions to and from Codon.

-> *How does Codon compare to other Python implementations?*
+> **How does Codon compare to other Python implementations?**

-Unlike other performance-oriented Python implementations, such as PyPy or Numba, Codon is a standalone system implemented entirely independently of regular Python.
-Since it does not need to interoperate with CPython's runtime, Codon has far greater flexibility to generate optimized code.
+Unlike many other performance-oriented Python implementations, such as PyPy or Numba, Codon is a standalone system implemented entirely independently of regular Python or any dynamic runtime, and therefore has far greater flexibility to generate optimized code.
 In fact, Codon will frequently generate the same code as that from an equivalent C or C++ program.
 This design choice also allows Codon to circumvent issues like Python's global interpretter lock, and thereby to take full advantage of parallelism and multithreading.

-> *What about interoperability with other languages and frameworks?*
+> **What about interoperability with other languages and frameworks?**

 Interoperability is and will continue to be a priority for the Codon project.
 We don't want using Codon to render you unable to use all the other great frameworks and libraries that exist.
-Codon already supports interoperability with C/C++ and Python.
+Codon already supports full interoperability with C/C++ and Python.

-> *I want to contribute!
-How do I get started?*
+> **I want to contribute!
+How do I get started?**

 Great!
 Check out our [contribution guidelines](https://github.com/exaloop/codon/blob/master/CONTRIBUTING.md)